Can I pay for a private COVID-19 vaccine?

 At the time of writing, there is no option to pay for a private COVID-19 vaccine, but we’ll update this article if this changes.

-Similarly, AstraZeneca told the FT its vaccination is not available for private purchase, and it was also revealed most private clinics are not expected to offer any vaccinations until the first phase of NHS vaccinations are done.
+Similarly, AstraZeneca told the FT its vaccination is not available for private purchase, and it was also revealed most private clinics are not expected to offer any vaccinations until after the first phase of NHS vaccinations.

 It’s worth stressing that, even if healthcare companies decided to sell the vaccine, you may still have to wait to get one as they have to fulfil millions of orders for several countries first.

-The only option for a vaccine at the time of writing is to wait for the NHS to get in touch when you're eligible – we’ll go into more detail below about the current vaccination plan by the Government.
+The only option for a vaccine at the time of writing is to wait for the NHS to get in touch when you're eligible.

 When can I get a COVID-19 vaccine on the NHS?

-According to the NHS, the coronavirus vaccine is given as an injection into your upper arm, and two doses will be needed for longer lasting protection.
+According to the NHS, the coronavirus vaccine is given as an injection into your upper arm, and two doses are needed for longer lasting protection.

-People will be vaccinated at various places including mass vaccination sites, hospital hubs, pharmacies, local GP practices – and even supermarkets.
+People are being vaccinated at various places including mass vaccination sites, hospital hubs, pharmacies, local GP practices – and even supermarkets.